 Connemara National Park

 Connemara National Park is located in the west of Ireland within County Galway.
 It opened in 1980 and features 2,957 hectares of mountains and forests.
-The great expanse of greenery offers opportunities for outdoor enthusiasts to hang out and explore the multitude of flora and fauna.
+The great greenery expanse offers outdoor enthusiasts opportunities to hang out and explore the multitude of flora and fauna.

 Inishbofin

 Inishbofin is a small island off the coast of Connemara, County Galway, Ireland.
 It is a popular tourist destination.
 The island’s name is derived from the Irish name Inis Bó Finne, which translates to ‘Island of the White Cow’.
-Their name comes with a few legends, one of which states that “the island was actually a floating place until some fishermen landed on it in a fog.
-By bringing fire onto the island, they dispelled the magic, fixing it in place.
+Their name comes with a few legends, one of which states that “the island was a floating place until some fishermen landed on it in a fog.
+They dispelled the magic by bringing fire onto the island and fixing it in place.
 They then saw an old woman driving a white cow, which turned into a rock when the woman struck it with a stick”.

 Slyne Head Lighthouse

-The lighthouse is located at westernmost point of County Galway, about 12 kilometres southwest of Doonlaughan, Ireland and is maintained by Commissioners of Irish Lights (CIL).
-There were two lighthouses on this point built in 1836 but only the West one remains active.
+The lighthouse is located at the westernmost point of County Galway, about 12 kilometres southwest of Doonlaughan, Ireland and is maintained by Commissioners of Irish Lights (CIL).
+Two lighthouses were built on this point in 1836, but only the West one remains active.

 Sky Road